 Some medical providers offer individuals the opportunity to spread the treatment costs over several years, easing the financial burden on the victim.

 No-fault states require drivers to have Personal Injury Protection (PIP) or no-fault insurance covering partial or complete medical bills.
-Regardless of who is at fault, PIP provides coverage against injuries sustained in a car accident.
+PIP provides coverage against injuries sustained in a car accident regardless of who is at fault.
 Once the bills reach the policy limits, the responsibility of paying for medical treatment costs then transfers to the victim’s health insurance company.

 Many states in the country offer medical lien protection, which means that medical providers provide medical services in exchange for a lien on the personal injury case verdict.
 When a personal injury victim does not have enough funds to pay for their treatment costs, the hospital may require them to sign a lien letter.
 The letter allows the hospital to recover payments from the compensation recovered.

 There is no need for upfront payments for medical liens, but the medical provider will have to recoup the payments from the case winnings.

 California is a fault-based state, so an injured person is responsible for paying their medical bills from a car accident.
 California requires drivers to have auto insurance with a minimum of $30,000 in bodily injury coverage per accident and a $5,000 minimum property damage liability.
 Car accident victims must file personal injury claims against the negligent party’s insurer to compensate for their losses.